zimmer-partners/Writer-Service-for-Mac/README.txt

 There's now a "Edit in Writer" command in the "Services" menu in every app's menu.
 To define a shortcut for that:

-1. Open the Keyboard preference pane.
-2. Switch to the "Keyboard Shortcuts" tab.
-3. Choose "Services" in the left pane.
+1. Click on any app's menu (let's say "Finder" right to the Apple).
+2. Choose "Service Preferences..." from the "Services" Menu.
-4. Scroll down to the section "General" in the right pane.
+3. Scroll down to the section "General" in the right pane.
-5. Double click on the right side of the "Edit in Writer" entry.
+4. Double click on the right side of the "Edit in Writer" entry.
-6. Hit the shortcut you want use. (cmd-alt-E works just fine for most apps.)
+5. Hit the shortcut you want use. (cmd-alt-E works just fine for most apps.)
+6. Close "System Preferences".
+7. Check the menu "Services" again to verify the shortcut.
+(This seams to be necessary to reload menu shortcuts.)

 Enjoy.